COVID-19 Frequently Asked Questions

 How can I protect myself and my family from COVID-19?

 Each of us can take steps to avoid exposure to COVID-19.
-It is critical that we each wear a mask, even outdoors, practice social distancing, refrain from gathering and wash our hands regularly.
-This becomes even more important in colder weather seasons.
+Wash your hands, wear a mask in populated areas and get vaccinated.
 These precautions, recommended by the Centers for Disease Control, are the same steps we can take to help prevent other common respiratory infections and influenza.
 Read more about how you can help slow the spread and protect yourself from COVID-19.

 I have a fever, new onset cough and/or other cold and flu like symptoms.
 What should I do?

 Skagit Regional Health COVID-19 testing seven days a week for patients experiencing new onset cough, fever, shortness of breath or diarrhea at all three Urgent Care locations.
 Patients can be seen at Urgent Care Mount Vernon, Riverbend or Smokey Point.